Fokocrispis/AdventOfCode/README.md

 Each day contains:
 - `DayX_values.txt`: The puzzle input provided by Advent of Code.
-- `Test`: My Java implementation of the solution.
+- `Test`: My main class implementation of the solution.
+- `Reader`: My class used to extract the .txt file and save the information in a desired data structure.
+- `Processor`: My class to trigger other classes and effectuate processes
 - `README.md`: A brief explanation of the approach used to solve the day's challenge.

 ---